Evidence for Declination Dependence of the Ultrahigh Energy Cosmic Ray Spectrum in the Northern Hemisphere

 The experimental site became available through the cooperation of the Utah School and Institutional Trust Lands Administration (SITLA), U.S. Bureau of Land Management (BLM), and the U.S. Air Force.
 We appreciate the assistance of the State of Utah and Fillmore offices of the BLM in crafting the Plan of Development for the site.
-Patrick Shea assisted the collaboration with valuable advice on a variety of topics.
+Patrick A.~Shea assisted the collaboration with valuable advice and supported the collaboration’s efforts.
 The people and the officials of Millard County, Utah have been a source of steadfast and warm support for our work which we greatly appreciate.
 We are indebted to the Millard County Road Department for their efforts to maintain and clear the roads which get us to our sites.
 We gratefully acknowledge the contribution from the technical staffs of our home institutions.
 An allocation of computer time from the Center for High Performance Computing at the University of Utah is gratefully acknowledged.